 One of the most effective ways to close the security gaps highlighted above is by adding Network Detection and Response (NDR) to the enterprise cybersecurity stack for the following reasons:

-- Identification of shadow IT: An NDR solution allows not only to monitoring the network traffic between known network devices but also identifies and monitors yet unknown devices and networks.
-And of course, also endpoints without EDR-agents are included in the network analytics (such as BYOD).
+- Identification of shadow IT: An NDR solution allows not only to monitor the network traffic between known network devices but also identifies and monitors yet unknown devices and networks.
+And of course, also endpoints without EDR agents are included in the network analytics (such as BYOD).

 - Misconfigured firewalls and gateways: Unproper configured firewalls and gateways can be entry doors for attackers – an NDR allows for detection before exploitation.

 - Tamper-proof data collection: Network-based data collection is more tamper-proof than agent-based data; ideal for digital forensics required by regulators.

 - Complete visibility of the whole network: As no agents are required, an NDR solution such as ExeonTrace allows for complete visibility of all network connections and data flows.
 It thus provides greater visibility across the entire enterprise network and any potential threats across it.

 As organisations become increasingly complex and add more end-user devices to their networks, they require a reliable monitoring solution to protect their endpoints from potential threats.
 However, Endpoint Detection and Response (EDR) provides such endpoint protection only to a certain extent.
 There are numerous drawbacks of EDR that allow sophisticated cybercriminals to surpass their security perimeter and exploit network vulnerabilities.